ThinkAloud

 From the home screen you pick a note style — Journal, Meeting, Idea, Reference, or a template you wrote yourself — then hit the mic and talk naturally, "um"s and false starts included.
 You can also snap a photo (a whiteboard, a document, a slide) or type a quick line of text.
 The screen stays awake for the whole take, and the mic button becomes a stop button while you record — tap it and you can play the recording back before deciding: turn it into a note, or discard it.
 Nothing is processed until you say so.

-The model hears the audio directly — it isn't a transcription bolted onto a chatbot — so it keeps names, numbers, and dates while dropping the disfluencies.
-A second polish pass tidies the structure.
+A dedicated on-device speech model — NVIDIA's Parakeet — turns the audio into text fast and faithfully, keeping names, numbers, and dates, and labeling who said what in multi-voice recordings.
+The Gemma language model then writes the note, dropping the disfluencies; a second polish pass tidies the structure.
 You preview the note, edit it if you like, and save.
 If what you said overlaps a note you already have, ThinkAloud notices and offers to extend the existing note instead of creating a near-duplicate.

 Long recordings

-An hour-long lecture doesn't fit through a phone-sized model in one pass, so ThinkAloud processes it the way a person would: it listens in overlapping segments, keeps a running understanding of the whole talk, and at the end writes one note in your selected style covering everything — followed by a timestamped transcript and the original audio, embedded and playable.
+An hour-long lecture doesn't fit through a phone-sized model in one pass, so ThinkAloud processes it the way a person would: the speech model transcribes live while you record, the language model keeps a running understanding of the whole talk in overlapping segments, and at the end it writes one note in your selected style covering everything — followed by a timestamped transcript and the original audio, embedded and playable.
 On Android, processing keeps running in the background with a progress notification — you can use other apps while it works.
 On iOS the screen stays awake while ThinkAloud finishes in the foreground.
 Either way, you're notified the moment the note is ready.

 Notes that organize themselves